 It also features Canon’s latest Digic 8 image processor resulting in a big performance boost over Digic 6 engine.
 It also gives it the ability to shoot 4K video.
 Then the Videos are captured in the MP4 file format in either 4K UHD quality to a maximum 30fps, in Full HD at up to 60fps, as well as Standard HD at 60fps.

 It also ups the ante when it comes to maximum burst speed and has improved native ISO range of 100 to 25,600, expandable to 51,200.

 Coming on to focus, this camera features 45-point cross-type superb Dual Pixel CMOS AF system.
 The new thing is the 220,000-pixel RGB+IR metering sensor with the added face detection.
 The Face Detect is available automatically when using its Intelligent Tracking and Recognition Autofocus.

-Another thing that makes this system a pleasure is a joystick which gives greater precision when choosing a focus point.
+Another thing that makes this system a pleasure is a joystick, which gives greater precision when choosing a focal point.
 It also works well in extreme lighting conditions thanks to the working range of -3EV to 18.
 The only lacking it has is the absence of image stabilization!

-This EOS 90D also offers other complementary features such as deeper grip which makes it comfortable to use for long periods, impressive the LP-E6N battery for longer life, Wi-Fi and Bluetooth connectivity for quicker sharing and remote shutter release, etc. it is also user-friendly and is priced reasonably as well, All in all if you prefer DSLRs over mirrorless cameras, then this EOS 90D will be liked by you.
+This EOS 90D also offers other complementary features such as a deeper grip, which makes it comfortable to use for long periods.
+Impressive the LP-E6N battery for longer life, Wi-Fi and Bluetooth connectivity for quicker sharing and remote shutter release, etc. It is also user-friendly and is priced reasonably as well.
+All in all, if you prefer DSLRs over mirrorless cameras, then this EOS 90D will be liked by you.

 It is a feature-packed DSLR which sports high-resolution along with speedy, smooth performance in an inexpensive package.